sjfricke/Tango-C-NDK-Tutorial/Section_03_Tango/Tutorials/Chapter_01.md

 * **[Support Library API](https://developers.google.com/tango/apis/c/support/reference/)**
     * Another set of API calls to let you get more helpful information like "edge detection" or "depth interface support"
 * **[3D Reconstruction Library API](https://developers.google.com/tango/apis/c/reconstruction/reference/)**
-    * This API has a set of calls to help you scan and create 3D models from the data infront of the camear
+    * This API has a set of calls to help you scan and create 3D models from the data in front of the camera

 <== [Section 3 - Tango](../README.md) -- [Chapter 2](./Chapter_02.md) ==>